JongSeokJang/Sogang-Embedded-System-Software/README.md

 - implemented system call (create a value from multiple parameters)
 	- basic framework of application done

+**'14.
+05. 21.**
+- application completed (not yet tested)
+- system call for kernel completed
+- module is still work is progress
+	- finding hard to unite all device drivers

 ### Work in progress...